The Group of Tenses of the Passive Voice

 On the other hand, when the past participle describes a state, the construction to be+ past participle is used to form the passive voice, but it does not necessarily indicate an action.

-Instead, it indicates a state or condition that the subject is in.
+Instead, it indicates the state or condition that the subject is in.

-For example, The cake was eaten is in the passive voice, and the past participle eaten describes a state or condition that the cake is in, rather than an action being done to it.
+For example, The cake was eaten is in the passive voice, and the past participle eaten describes a state or condition that the cake is in rather than an action being done to it.

 In short, the context and the verb being used determine whether the construction to be + past participle indicates an action or a state.

-Uncommon Passive voice forms:
+Uncommon passive voice forms:

-can have passive voice forms, but they are relatively uncommon and not often used in everyday speech or writing.
+The perfect continuous tenses: present perfect continuous, past perfect continuous, future perfect continuous can have passive voice forms, but they are relatively uncommon and not often used in everyday speech or writing.

 For example, the present perfect continuous passive voice could be formed as

-(meaning someone has been baking the cake for two hours).
+The cake has been being baked for two hours. (meaning someone has been baking the cake for two hours).

 Similarly, the past perfect continuous passive voice could be formed as